uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 <!-- .element: class="fragment" -->

 Note: this is a measure of time not in seconds, but in terms of number of operations!
+I've ignore all incidental operations, like setting up the array.

 --